KyleGospo/docs.bazzite.gg/src/General/Installation_Guide/Installing_Bazzite_for_Steam_Deck.md

 #### Installer Requirements

+!!! note

-> **Note**: Bazzite requires a stable internet connection with no bandwidth cap in place.
+    Bazzite requires a stable internet connection with no bandwidth cap in place.

 - A USB flash drive with 10GB free space